 Here’s a Japanese expression for thank you, which is used exclusively after you finish your meal.
 It’s often unsaid at a meal’s end by Japanese natives but can be used to give kudos to the chef.

 If you’ve studied Japanese, then you know this word defines as “excuse me.”
 Though it’s usually used to mean just that, it’s often used to say thank you and excuse me at the same time.

-To put it even better, it’s used to express gratitude when someone goes out of their way for you: Imagine saying thanks to the man patiently holding the door for you.
+To put it even better, it’s used to express appreciation when someone goes out of their way for you: Imagine saying thanks to the man patiently holding the door for you.
 Thank you in this way shows great humility.

 This thank you in Japanese is exactly like the English – “No… thank you.”
 It just flips the praise back on the other person who has just thanked you for something.

 If a Japanese speaker ever texts you the number “39” at the end of an exchange, panic not. サンキュウ (san kyuu) is the Japanese loan of the English word “thank you.”

 Since the Japanese “3” is pronounced さん(san) and its “9” pronounced きゅう(kyuu), 39 is used as text-shorthand to thank someone.

 How to respond to “Thank you” in Japanese?

 There are many different ways of responding to thank you in Japanese.
 Similar to the factors you’ll consider when saying thank you, responding to thank you depends on who you are replying to or what relationship you have with that person.